rails/rails/guides/source/active_support_core_extensions.md

 [].append([1,2])         # => [[1,2]]
 ```

-NOTE: Defined in +active_support/core_ext/array/prepend_and_append.rb+.
+NOTE: Defined in `active_support/core_ext/array/prepend_and_append.rb`.

 ### Options Extraction

-When the last argument in a method call is a hash, except perhaps for a +&block+ argument, Ruby allows you to omit the brackets:
+When the last argument in a method call is a hash, except perhaps for a `&block` argument, Ruby allows you to omit the brackets:

 ```ruby
 User.exists?(:email => params[:email])